10 things to put in your personal statement

-How long does a personal statement have to be?You have a maximum of 4,000 characters and 47 lines to write your personal statement.
+How long should a personal statement be?You have a maximum of 4,000 characters and 47 lines to write your personal statement.

 That might seem a lot (or maybe not enough) from the outset, but your perspective might change as you begin writing and have to boil down all those relevant thoughts, skills and experiences.

 It’s best to draft your statement and get it finalised in a Word document, and then copy this over to Ucas’ system to submit it, rather than make changes afterwards.

 Some admissions tutors will recommend that you leave a blank line to separate paragraphs, as any indentation or formatting will be stripped out.
 Others will argue that each blank line will count as one of your 47 lines to play with.
 Rather than leave a blank line, try and finish your paragraphs midway along the line.
 That way it looks as if it’s still a paragraph.